Master of Theology [Biblical Studies]

 • Application Form

-• Accredited baccalaureate degree; accredited Master of Divinity degree or accredited Master of Arts degree with concentration in Biblical Studies.
+• Accredited baccalaureate degree and an accredited Master of Divinity degree or accredited Master of Arts degree with a concentration in Biblical Studies.
 Accreditation is required by an agency recognized by the Council for Higher Education Accreditation or holding membership in the Association of Universities and Colleges in Canada.

 • Official transcripts of all postsecondary schools attended, sent directly by each institution to the Asbury Seminary Admissions Office.